gvwilson/thirdbit/src/ideas/se-change.md

     -   Unlikely to excite people
     -   Unlikely to attract funding

-### The Compassionate Programmer
+### The Responsible Programmer

--   Plan: teach tools, processes, evidence, and compassion in team capstone courses
+-   Plan: teach tools, processes, evidence, and responsibility in team capstone courses
     -   "Tools" because intended audience accepts them as valid
     -   "Processes" because tools aren't useful unless you know how to use them
     -   "Evidence" because we want to know which tools and processes actually work
-    -   "Compassion" because once you know how to look at evidence, you can see how tech discriminates and the harm it causes, so what are you going to do about it?
+    -   "Responsibility" to both teammates (fair play) and society as a whole, because once you know how to interpret evidence, it's hard not to see the harm we're doing
 -   Pro:
     -   Medium effort to create
     -   Gradual escalation from where people are to where we want them to be